RexNotDinosaur/graphClustering/README.md

                                     40 clusters (US map is used to conduct the test on 4-core i7 processor Mac pro 15 inch);
-                  a crude way of image compression provided, only support compression factor of integers and the data size will shrink at least 4 times compared to the original one (the portion of the data points left is in the order of compression factor squared)
+                  a crude way of image compression provided in utils, only support compression factor of integers and the data size will shrink at least 4 times compared to the original one (the portion of the data points left is in the order of compression factor squared)

 Possible update plans: